JETSCAPE/SummerSchool2020/hydro_session/README.md

 Under Linux, if you encounter an error about `permission denied`, you can use `sudo` in front of the docker run command.

-## Build and run JETSCAPE with MUSIC, iSS
+## Build and run JETSCAPE with MUSIC and iSS

 We will do all of our exercises in the `JETSCAPE/build` directory: